swcarpentry/modern-scientific-authoring/_extras/design.md

 permalink: /design/
 ---

+## Process Used

+This lesson was developed using a slimmed-down variant of the "Understanding by Design" process.
+The main sections are:

+1. Assumptions about audience, time, etc.
+    (The current draft also includes some conclusions and decisions in this section - that should be refactored.)

+2. Desired results:
+    overall goals, summative assessments at half-day granularity, what learners will be able to do, what learners will know.

+3. Learning plan:
+    each episode has a heading that summarizes what will be covered, then estimates time that will be spent on teaching and on exercises, while the exercises are given as bullet points.

-## Stage 0 - Assumptions
+## Stage 1: Assumptions

 *   Audience
-    *   Graduate students or equivalent in *all* fields
+    *   Graduate students or equivalent in all fields from astronomy to the digital humanities
-        *   Numerate disciplines (astronomy, economics)
-        *   Digital humanities
-        *   Librarians
     *   Who are writing, publishing, and managing papers, theses, grant proposals, lessons, etc.
 *   Prerequisites
-    *   Git/GitHub (for GitHub Pages)
+    *   Git and GitHub (for publishing on GitHub Pages)
-    *   Command line (for Pandoc)
+    *   Unix shell (for Pandoc and LaTeX)
-    *   ...which is a problem, because Data Carpentry doesn't cover either
 *   Requirements
     *   Half day: 3.0 hours of instruction + exercises
     *   Learners use their own machines

-As stated in the "Manuscripts" section of
-"[Good Enough Practices in Scientific Computing][good-enough]", we want learners to:
+As stated in "[Good Enough Practices in Scientific Computing][good-enough]":

-1. Make text accessible to yourself and others now and in the future
+> 1. Make text accessible to yourself and others now and in the future
-2. Reduce chances of work being lost or people overwriting each other's work.
+> 2. Reduce chances of work being lost or people overwriting each other's work.
-3. Make it easy to track and combine contributions from multiple collaborators.
+> 3. Make it easy to track and combine contributions from multiple collaborators.
-4. Avoid duplication and manual entry of information, particularly in constructing bibliographies, tables of contents, and lists
+> 4. Avoid duplication and manual entry of information,
+>     particularly in constructing bibliographies, tables of contents, and lists
-5. Make it easy to regenerate the final shared form (e.g., the PDF), and to tell if the PDF in hand is up to date.
+> 5. Make it easy to regenerate the final shared form (e.g., the PDF),
+>     and to tell if the PDF in hand is up to date.
-6. Make it easy to share the final version with collaborators and submit it to journals
+> 6. Make it easy to share the final version with collaborators and submit it to journals
+>

-We recommend against traditional desktop tools like LibreOffice and Microsoft Word because they make collaboration difficult: six people mailing each other copies of a paper with "Track Changes" enabled is a sure way to lose work (and time).
+> We recommend against traditional desktop tools like LibreOffice and Microsoft Word
+> because they make collaboration difficult:
+> six people mailing each other copies of a paper with "Track Changes" enabled
+> is a sure way to lose work (and time).
-The nerd alternative is:
+> The nerd alternative is:
+>

-1. Manuscripts are written in a plain text format such as LaTeX or Markdown that plays nicely with version control
+> 1. Manuscripts are written in a plain text format such as LaTeX or Markdown that plays nicely with version control
-2. Tools needed to compile manuscripts are managed just like tools used to do simulation or analysis
+> 2. Tools needed to compile manuscripts are managed just like tools used to do simulation or analysis
+>

-But as Stephen Turner said:
+> But as Stephen Turner said,

-> ...try to explain the notion of compiling a document to an overworked physician you collaborate with.
+> "...try to explain the notion of compiling a document to an overworked physician you collaborate with.
 > Oh, but before that, you have to explain the difference between plain text and word processing.
 > And text editors.
 > And Markdown/LaTeX compilers.
 > And BiBTeX.
 > And Git.
 > And GitHub.
 Etc.
-> Meanwhile he/she is getting paged from the OR...
+> Meanwhile he/she is getting paged from the OR..."
->
-> ...as much as we want to convince ourselves otherwise,
-> when you have to collaborate with those outside the scientific computing bubble,
-> the barrier to collaborating on papers in this framework is simply too high to overcome.
-> Good intentions aside,
-> it always comes down to "just give me a Word document with tracked changes," or similar.
-> There's always a least common denominator who just isn't going to be on board for writing like this.
 {: .quotation}

 We therefore *also* support an alternative to text + version control: